YatingMusic/compound-word-transformer/README.md

     * To see the experimental results and the discussion, pleasee refer to [here](https://github.com/YatingMusic/compound-word-transformer/blob/main/workspace/uncond/Experiments.md).

 * conditional generation, leadsheet to full midi (ls2midi)
-    * [**Working in progress**] The codes associated with this part are planning to open source in the future
+    * [**Work in progress**] We plan to open source the code associated with this part in the future.
         * melody extracyion (skyline)
         * objective metrics
         * model

 ## Dataset
-To preparing your own training data, please refer to [documentaion]() for further understanding.
+To prepare your own training data, please refer to [documentaion]() for further understanding.
-The full workspace of our dataset **Ailabs.tw Pop17K** are available [here](https://drive.google.com/drive/folders/1DY54sxeCcQfVXdGXps5lHwtRe7D_kBRV?usp=sharing).
+Or, you can start with our **AIlabs.tw Pop17K**, which is available [here](https://drive.google.com/drive/folders/1DY54sxeCcQfVXdGXps5lHwtRe7D_kBRV?usp=sharing).

 ## Acknowledgement